forestgrape/people_interactions/organizations/orgs_of_states.md

 # Organizations of States

-> **In early work, content frequently missing.** Currently mainly online to give space to content moved content from the [Conflict in Ukraine page](ru_ukr_conflict.md).
+> *In early work, content frequently missing.* Currently mainly online to give space to content moved content from the [Conflict in Ukraine page](ru_ukr_conflict.md).

-Organizations with states as members are discussed such as UN, EU, NAFTA, EEU, Shanghai Cooperation or the BRICS.
+Organizations with states as members are discussed such as UN, EU, NAFTA, EEU, Shanghai Cooperation or BRICS.

 > 'Organizations of states' denotes here a subset of international organizations as the latter contain also organizations with non-state organizations as members.
 Examples of international organizations with non state members are WWF, Greenpeace, FIFA or the IOC.